2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/teegeez123/status/1288738625547464707

-### Officers use tear gas to push protestors from Justice Center | July 29th
+### Officers use tear gas to push protesters from Justice Center | July 29th

-Around 11:40 PM, just minutes after the last volley of tear gas, officers emerge from the courthouse a third time to push protestors back, using tear gas and impact munitions.
+Around 11:40 PM, just minutes after the last volley of tear gas, officers emerge from the courthouse a third time to push protesters back, using tear gas and impact munitions.

-Officers directed protestors to move west across the park.
-Other groups of federal officers appeared from the west, kettling protestors.
+Officers directed protesters to move west across the park.
+Other groups of federal officers appeared from the west, kettling protesters.

-After pushing protestors down Salmon using more tear gas and impact munitions, officers retreated into the courthouse around 12:30-1 AM.
+After pushing protesters down Salmon using more tear gas and impact munitions, officers retreated into the courthouse around 12:30-1 AM.

 tags: protester, tear-gas, shoot, projectile